FoundationQHub

 Stair-step cracks in brick veneer typically run along mortar joints.
 The crack pattern typically points toward the area of greatest settlement.
 This is one of the most commonly recognized signs of foundation problems.

 When to worry: Any stair-step crack wider than 1/4 inch, or one that appears suddenly or grows rapidly, warrants professional inspection.
+For how to read which end of the wall is dropping and what repair follows, see stair-step cracks.

 Horizontal Cracks